-As part of the STI design, financial performance was measured by Adjusted EBITDA (weighted 50%), with actual performance falling slightly below the defined target for the year.
-In addition to Adjusted EBITDA, the STI design was comprised of new strategic objectives (weighted 40%), and safety and ESG objectives (weighted 10%) as shared goals for the executive team, including the NEOs.
-As a result of performance against established targets, the CEO and other NEOs received an STI award equal to 96.7% of target payout.
-The table below outlines the metrics, performance achievement and resulting payout factors for the 2021 STI award.
+As part of the STI design, financial performance was measured by Adjusted EBITDA (weighted 50%), with actual performance exceeding the defined target for the year.
+In addition to Adjusted EBITDA, the STI design was comprised of strategic objectives (weighted 40%), and safety and ESG objectives (weighted 10%) as shared goals for the executive team, including the NEOs.
+As a result of performance against established targets, the CEO and other NEOs received an STI award equal to 98.5% of target payout.
+The table below outlines the metrics, performance achievement and resulting payout factors for the 2022 STI award.

 Metric Weight Performance Achievement Payout Factor Weighted Payout Factor

-Adjusted EBITDA 50% 97.5% 95.1% 47.6%
+Adjusted EBITDA 50% 108.4% 133.7% 66.9%

-Strategic Objectives 40% 100.5% 114.4% 45.8%
+Strategic Objectives 40% 100.7% 79.1% 31.6%

-Safety & ESG 10% 42.1% 34.0% 3.4%
+Safety & ESG 10% 33.3% % %

-Total 100% 96.7%
+Total 100% 98.5%

-The strong Company performance was also reflected in share price growth, with a total annual shareholder return of 34.3% in 2021, outperforming both the total annual shareholder returns of the S&P Composite Food Products Index (-10.2%) and the S&P Composite Index (25.1%) which is further highlighted in the Performance Graph section of this circular.
-The three-year performance period for the PSUs granted in 2019 ended on December 31, 2021.
-Aligned with improved share price performance, the outstanding PSUs vested with a multiplier of 150% (maximum) as performance for both metrics (Return on Assets Managed and Adjusted EBITDA) exceeding the defined targets set at the start of the performance cycle.
+With respect to LTI compensation, the three-year performance period for the PSUs granted in 2020 ended on December 31, 2022.
+Aligned with improved Company performance, the outstanding PSUs vested with a multiplier of 133.7% as performance for both metrics (Return on Assets Managed and Adjusted EBITDA) exceeding the defined targets set at the start of the performance cycle.

 Overall, the execution of the strategic plan is producing strong results while the Company continues to navigate through ongoing market challenges.
-The Committee believes that the new pay-for-performance plan design changes have directly resulted in a keen focus on strategic objectives, safety, and ESG metrics, while increasing the ability to produce solid and sustainable results.
+The Committee believes that the pay-for-performance plan design has directly resulted in a keen focus on strategic objectives, safety, and ESG metrics, while increasing the ability to produce solid and sustainable results.